tammmyz/tammmyz/README.md

 ### Hi there!
 I'm Tammy (she/her) 👋

 I'm a biomedical and software engineering student who loves playing around with design.
-I’m interested in learning JavaScript to work on projects in web development and UI/UX design.
+I'm familiar with Python and Java, and I’m interested in learning JavaScript to work on projects in web development and UI/UX design.

 > “Passion is energy.
 Feel the power that comes
 > from focusing what excites you.” - *Oprah Winfrey*